sem22-dev/griq/readme.md

   - .gitignore         # Git ignore file
 ```

+---

 ## Roadmap

 - [ ] User authentication and authorization
 - [ ] HTTPS support
 - [ ] Custom domain mapping
 - [ ] Request/response logging
 - [ ] Rate limiting
 - [ ] API for programmatic access

+---

 ## Security Notice

-⚠️ **Currently, NTNL does not include authentication.** Authentication will be added in a future update.
+⚠️ **Currently, GRIQ does not include authentication.** Authentication will be added in a future update.

+---

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.